sjbennett123/polarlarp/content/current_writeups/welcome_to_orctown/_index.md

 schedule: friday night
 weight: 4
-requirements: The bristle bash is going on.
+requirements: The Bristle Bash is going on.

 description: The bloody fist orcs have given you time to think about what you have done and now they are going to smash your face in.
 synopsis: |